-The City of Bowling Green offices will be closed on Monday, July 4 in observation of Independence Day.
-As a result, the following refuse and recycling collection schedule will be followed: – Regular Monday collection will be collected on Tuesday – Regular Tuesday collection will be collected on Wednesday – Regular Wednesday collection will be collected on Thursday – Regular Thursday collection will be collected on Friday Questions about this schedule or the city’s refuse/recycling program may be directed to the Public Works Department at 419-354-6227.
+The City of Bowling Green offices will be closed on Thursday, Nov.
+24, and Friday, Nov.
+25, in observation of Thanksgiving.
+As a result, the following route will be followed for all refuse and recycling collection: – Regular Monday collection will be collected on Monday – Regular Tuesday collection will be collected on Tuesday – Regular Wednesday collection will be collected on Wednesday – Regular Thursday collection will be collected on Wednesday Questions about this schedule or the city’s refuse/recycling program may be directed to the Public Works Department at 419-354-6227.

-The Community Improvement Committee of City Council will meet on Monday, June 20, at 6:30 p.m. in the City Administrative Services Building, 304 N. Church St., to discuss proposed changes to city ordinances regarding trash receptacle placement at private residences.
+The City Council Committee of the Whole will meet on Monday, Nov.
+7, at 6 p.m. in the Council Chamber located in the City Administrative Services Building, 304 N. Church St. to hold a preliminary discussion regarding the 2017 budget.